-Friend to Friend (F2F) is a small-group school-based intervention program aimed at addressing relational aggression—nonphysical behavior characterized by manipulating social relationships through gossip and social exclusion.
+Friend to Friend (F2F) is a school-based intervention program designed to reduce relational aggression among high-risk girls as well as improve the broader classroom climate in urban schools.
+Relational aggression is nonphysical behavior characterized by manipulating social relationships through gossip and social exclusion.
 Research has established that relational aggression in schools is associated with a host of negative psychosocial outcomes for youth, and can also have a negative broader impact on classroom climate and student-teacher relationships.

-Developed by researchers at Children's Hospital of Philadelphia (CHOP) beginning in the 1990’s, F2F is a 10 week program conducted through a partnership between CHOP facilitators and a classroom teacher.
-Because relational aggression in schools is particularly prevalent among girls and occurs frequently among ethnic minority youth in urban settings, F2F is uniquely designed for African-American relationally aggressive 3rd to 5th grade girls in urban schools.
+Developed by researchers at Children's Hospital of Philadelphia (CHOP) beginning in the early 2000’s, F2F is a 10 week program conducted through a partnership between CHOP facilitators and a classroom teacher.
+Because relational aggression in schools is particularly prevalent among girls and occurs frequently among ethnic minority youth in urban settings, F2F is uniquely designed for that target population.

-The primary component of F2F is a 10 week, 20 session small-group intervention that teaches relationally aggressive girls problem-solving and anger management strategies.
-The program helps girls recognize both physical and relational aggression, improve problem-solving skills, and promote prosocial strategies for dealing with peer conflicts.
+The primary component of F2F is a 10 week, 20 session small-group intervention that teaches 3rd-5th grade relationally aggressive girls to recognize both physical and relational aggression, improve problem-solving skills, and promote prosocial strategies for dealing with peer conflicts.
 A unique aspect of the F2F curriculum is that it addresses the importance of the unstructured school settings (such as the playground, lunchroom, and hallways) in which aggression and bullying most frequently occur.

-The pull-out group includes both girls identified as having relational aggression and prosocial role models (typically at a 3:1 ratio, respectively) who are selected based on a peer-nomination procedure.
+The pull-out group includes both girls identified as being relationally aggressive and prosocial role models (typically at a 3:1 ratio, respectively) who are selected based on a peer-report procedure.
 After the group participants have completed 10 to 12 small-group sessions, participants’ leadership skills are reinforced by having them co-facilitate 10 classroom sessions to train their peers in the strategies they have learned.